 Sharing the Joy

 Weddings are about two people starting their lives as a couple, and sharing the joy of the occasion is important.
 It matters little how many people they have in attendance, but many today would rather have only those loved ones they know well be with them.
 They might be leaning more on the religious aspects of their ceremony, or they could believe that less is more.
-Their decisions will be shaped into the wedding day they have long dreamed of, and each guest should be honored to have been invited to spend their special day with them.
+Their decisions will be shaped into the wedding day they have long dreamed of, and each guest should be honoured to have been invited to spend their special day with them.

 Many couples having large weddings choose to have the ceremony earlier in the day, and it allows them more time at the reception to spend with their guests.
 Couples opting for smaller weddings will be able to spend more time with each person, so they actually have an easier time arranging evening weddings.
 They might choose an intimate chapel instead of the larger area of a church, and they could light it with luxury scented candles.
 It will enhance the beauty of their ceremony, and the guests could enjoy the pleasant aroma as they participate in a ceremony handed down through the generations.